SilasReinagel/SchrodingersShapes/design/art-vision.md

 1. **Shapes** (Square, Circle, Triangle)
    - Drawn with thin, consistent stroke (1–2 px) for outlines and filled with pastel colors.
    - Edges slightly rounded (just a tiny radius for squares, gentle arcs for triangles) can soften the look so it doesn’t feel too rigid or harsh.
-2. **Superposition Icon** (“?”)
+2. **Cat Icon**
-   - A simple question mark inside a faint outline, or a minimal swirl.
+   - A simple cat silhouette inside a faint outline, or a minimal swirl.
    - Could occasionally *gently pulse* or fade in/out to visually convey uncertainty.

 3. **Constraint Icons**